mattischrome/console-blog/content/posts/ellen-gallagher-at-tate-modern/index.md

 - Ellen Gallagher
 - Thirteen
 title: Ellen Gallagher at Tate Modern
-heroImage: ../../assets/images/defaultHero.jpg
-description: Ellen Gallagher is an American artist and her "AxME" show recently finished at the Tate Modern.
-I
 ---
 Ellen Gallagher is an American artist and her "AxME" show recently finished at the Tate Modern.
 I went along a few weeks ago and have only now had a bit of time to write up my thoughts.